openfl/OpenFLDevelopersGuide/working-with-the-file-system/using-the-air-file-system-api.md

 fileStream.writeUTFBytes(outputString); fileStream.close();

 These examples use the readUTFBytes() and writeUTFBytes() methods, because they assume that the files are in UTF-8 format.
-If not, you may need to use a different method (see [“Data formats, and choosing the read and write](#696154181379824-_bookmark426) [methods to use” on page 695](#696154181379824-_bookmark426)).
+If not, you may need to use a different method (see ["Data formats, and choosing the read and write](#696154181379824-_bookmark426) [methods to use" on page 695](#696154181379824-_bookmark426)).

 The previous examples use FileStream objects opened for synchronous operation.
 You can also open files for asynchronous operations (which rely on event listener functions to respond to events).
 For example, the following code shows how to read an XML file asynchronously: